dlanza1/ExDeMon/doc/users-manual.md

 #### Percentage status notificator

 If a metric has been in configured statuses during a percentage of the configured period, it produces a notification.

-If a notification is raised, next notification will be produced as shorter as the period time.

 Possible statuses are: error, warning, ok, exception.